isomerpages/mlaw-corp/news/speeches/_posts/2023-07-24-post-Keynote Speech By Minister K Shanmugam At Conference: Empowering Women Through Gamechanging.md

 24. With our changes to the law, women like Cindy can now apply for a Protection Order under POHA, and people like her abuser will face twice the maximum penalties that are normally prescribed for such offences.
 But if I may add, it is not the law but often women in such situations are well-educated.
 They can be lawyers, doctors, and they can know their rights, but they still do not seem to be able to get out of that situation.
 So that, you will find, is the most difficult, and they need to be given encouragement.
 We need to empower our NGOs and the officers to move in and give them moral support to step out of it, and move out of the influence of the abuser so that they can then be told of their rights and perhaps be persuaded to get out of the abusive relationship once and for all.

 {:start="25"}
 25. In 2020, we abolished marital immunity for rape in the Penal Code.
 A woman’s body is her own and that should not change, when she marries.
-No still means no. The law now makes that clear.&nbsp;
+No still means no. The law now makes that clear.

 {:start="26"}
 26. Most recently, a few weeks ago, the Ministry of Social and Family Development (MSF) passed amendments to the Women’s Charter, to strengthen protection for victims of family violence.
 These are usually women and the proportion is roughly three to one currently.
-For example, the definition of family violence was updated to make clear that it includes physical, sexual, emotional and psychological abuse.&nbsp;
+For example, the definition of family violence was updated to make clear that it includes physical, sexual, emotional and psychological abuse.

 {:start="27"}
 27. Emotional and psychological abuse can arise from controlling behaviours, such as when perpetrators threaten to withhold monthly allowances from their spouses; or constantly call their spouses to check on their whereabouts and isolate them from their family and friends.

 {:start="28"}
 28. Again, I emphasise that even though this is the law, it does not mean that all the women understand it and will take advantage of it, so bringing it to the ground is going to be extremely important.
 We need to educate and get the women to understand that there are these rights.
-We need to have touch points within the community so that they know.&nbsp;
+We need to have touch points within the community so that they know.

 {:start="29"}
 29. I do not want to increase the number of divorces, but I think it is important that people recognise when they are being abused and know that there are ways in which they can take care of themselves.
 That is important and help needs to be nearby.

 {:start="30"}
 30. The amendments also allow the Court to make additional rehabilitative orders, raise penalties, and strengthen enforcement against breaches of Court orders.
 This framework is to make clear – we have zero tolerance against violence or harm of any kind against women.
-That is a fundamental value for us, and those who act contrary to this fundamental value, they will be held to account.&nbsp;
+That is a fundamental value for us, and those who act contrary to this fundamental value, they will be held to account.

 {:start="31"}
 31. And to support these laws, we also continually explore new ways at the operational level, to facilitate the reporting of sexual crimes and family violence.
 These are some recent examples.
 We have online reporting channels, as well as a new Sexual Crime and Family Violence Command set up by the Police.
 You also have the “Sexual Crime Report” option at the NPCs’ kiosks.
-When you go to the police station, you do not want to be in a queue and talk in public about what happened, while in line with everybody else who might be there.&nbsp; The One-Stop Abuse Forensic Examination Centre (OneSAFE Centre), this I talked about previously.
+When you go to the police station, you do not want to be in a queue and talk in public about what happened, while in line with everybody else who might be there.
+The One-Stop Abuse Forensic Examination Centre (OneSAFE Centre), this I talked about previously.
 In the past, you go to report to the police, then you have to go to the hospital for forensic medical examination after waiting at the common queue, and then to the police for interviews.
 We try and make it a one stop centre where forensic medical examination by doctors and interviews by police officers are done at the same place so it is more convenient for the victim.

 **LAWS SUPPORTING WOMEN &amp; FAMILIES IN THE CONTEXT OF MARITAL BREAKDOWN**

 {:start="32"}
-32. Let me now turn to the second area – supporting women and families in the context of marital breakdown.&nbsp;
+32. Let me now turn to the second area – supporting women and families in the context of marital breakdown.

 {:start="33"}
 33. In 2015, we introduced the Simplified Divorce Track, for cases where parties agree on the ground for divorce and all ancillary matters.
 Cases on this track can proceed more quickly, with less cost, and also less friction for the parties and their children.
 Many couples have benefitted from this.
 In 2022, two-thirds of all divorce cases were decided on the Simplified Track.
 Let me explain why I decided on this.